rafraanje-12build/prfraanje.github.io/posts/exp-function/index.rst

 where :math:`c` a (column) vector having the same dimension and unit as :math:`y`, and can be determined when an additional condition on :math:`y(t)` for some :math:`t` is added, often an initial condition :math:`y(0)=c` because :math:`e^{At}\,=\,I` for :math:`t=0`.

 For the scalar case when :math:`A\,=\,a\in\mathbb{R}` or :math:`\mathbb{C}` the evolution of :math:`e^{at}` is as studied above.
 For the case :math:`A` is a :math:`2\times2` matrix or of higher dimension is more complex.
 However, the scalar case simply extends to the matrix case when :math:`A` is a *diagonal* matrix, i.e. a matrix with arbitrary values :math:`a_k` on the diagonal and zeros elsewhere.
 In this case of diagonal :math:`A`, the matrix exponential :math:`e^{At}` is a diagonal matrix as well with diagonal elements :math:`e^{a_kt}`, similar to the scalar case.
-In fact, when :math:`A` is diagonal the equations in the vector differential equation are not coupled and can be considered as a multiple scalar differential equations.
+In fact, when :math:`A` is diagonal the equations in the vector differential equation are not coupled and can be considered as multiple scalar differential equations.

 More difficult is the situation when one or more *off-diagonal* elements of :math:`A` are nonzero.
 In this case the matrix should be made *diagonal* or *triangular* by making certain transformations, based on the eigenvalue decomposition [#]_ or the Jordan normal form [#]_ respectively.
 The resulting solutions contain :math:`e^{\lambda_k t}` where :math:`\lambda_k` an eigenvalue that replaces the :math:`a` in the scalar case, and can be:

-- real, equivalent to exponential growth or decay;
+1. real, equivalent to exponential growth or decay;
-- imaginary, harmonic oscillatory behavior;
+2. imaginary, harmonic oscillatory behavior;
-- complex, growing or decaying harmonic oscillatory behavior.
+3. complex, growing or decaying harmonic oscillatory behavior.

 In another blog post, we may go in further detail about this, for now we refer to some youtube-videos of MIT math professor Gilbert Strang on Diagonalizing a Matrix [#]_ and The Matrix Exponential [#]_.